DC Power Sources 271

 shunt generator

 A DC generator that has field windings connected in parallel with the armature.
-The shunt generator is self-protected and provides high torque.
+The shunt generator is self-protected and provides high speed.

 silicon